Questions? We're here to help.

 I have been out of high school for a long time.
 Are my high school transcripts still required?

-All students applying for freshman admission are required to submit their high school transcripts.
+All students applying for first-time undergraduate admission are required to submit their high school transcripts.
 The high school transcript requirement is only waived if you have a minimum of 30 transferable credits from an accredited institution of higher education.

 Students who are more than three years beyond high school enrollment may be admitted without meeting the usual criteria for admission (for example, SAT/ACT scores are not required) if the admission officer in the UB Office of Admission determines that the individuals applying have the potential for successful college work.
 This determination may be made by the evaluation of successful work experiences, by essay, by portfolio assessment and/or by placement testing.
 A resume and two letters of recommendation are required.